Trust Considerations in Divorce

 Category:

 An irrevocable trust is when all the trust assets, and control of those assets, has been transferred to a trustee for the benefit of named beneficiaries.
 This type of trust typically cannot be changed during a divorce, because the interests created by the trust instrument have already been created irrevocably.
 If the trust instrument no longer reflects the parties’ intentions, then the instrument will have to be modified with the Court’s approval, and with notice to all affected parties.
 This may be done, for example, if one of the parties to the divorce has access to trust assets, and there is evidence that the party is likely to abuse this access.
+In cases where one spouse’s access to trust assets raises concerns about financial misconduct or abuse, consulting a divorce attorney Los Angeles as early as possible can help protect your interests before assets are depleted or hidden.

 If the trust is revocable, the divorcing parties still have access to the trust assets, and they generally may revoke or modify any of the interests created by the original trust instrument.
 Generally, the parties may amend the trust instrument with new or different terms, to reflect their changed circumstances and their changed intentions.
 If the trust is dissolved, then the assets must be characterized and listed in each party’s declaration of disclosure.
+A skilled Los Angeles complex property division attorney can help ensure that trust assets are accurately characterized, properly disclosed, and equitably divided under California community property law.

 Issues of transmutation of property may also arise in these cases.
 Under California law, in the absence of fraud, spouses generally may agree in writing to the transmutation of separate property into community property, or from community property into separate property.
 No consideration is required, only an “express declaration” of intent by the spouse whose interest is adversely affected, regarding the intended transmutation.
 In some cases, the transfer of property into a revocable trust may be effective as a transmutation of separate property into community property, so long as the trust instrument contains a satisfactory “express declaration” of intent.
+If you entered into a premarital or post marital agreement that affects trust assets, a Los Angeles prenuptial agreement lawyer can help you evaluate whether those agreements will hold up against transmutation claims in court.

 This is not an exhaustive list of issues and answers.
 It is a list of considerations for the divorcing parties and their counsel to address.
 Other considerations may arise in a particular case.
 These issues all should be dealt with by the parties and their counsel, in consultation with tax and estate planning professionals chosen by the parties.
+If you are navigating a divorce involving a trust, contact us or call (888) 851-1611 to speak with an experienced divorce lawyers Los Angeles team that understands the full complexity of trust-related property division in California.

 RRL Up Icon